 |Some comments about the course of

-|notes to pullers
+|Notes to pullers

-Cactus will be on the far left side of the firing line, so park in the 300yd parking lot off to that side. meet up with your team on the firing line and stay there for the opening ceremony (8AM) and announcements.
+Cactus Combat League will be on the far left side of the firing line, so park in the 300yd parking lot off to that side. meet up with your team on the firing line and stay there for the opening ceremony (8AM) and announcements.
 We will announce when to go to the pits, no one should be in the pits prior to that announcement.

-you will be there all morning, you can come out for lunch, but will be back in for the afternoon relays. you are welcome to attend the awards ceremony and buy tickets for the rifle raffle.
+You will be there all morning, you can come out for lunch, but will be back in for the afternoon relays. you are welcome to attend the awards ceremony and buy tickets for the rifle raffle.
 Likely everything will be complete by 5 or 6.

-In the pits, you will need eye & ear protection and water and any snacks you want. refrain from using electronic devices or reading or sleeping during firing periods.
+In the pits, you will need eye & ear protection and water and any snacks you want.
+Refrain from using electronic devices or reading or sleeping during firing periods.
 Pulling is pretty straightforward, but you do have to pay attention for it to go smoothly for your shooters.